 To be more efficient at this, the body shuts down other processes to clear the system faster.
 Stuff like...

 ...and more.
-Basically, when you drink, your progress (losing body fat, building lean muscle) stop until your body clears the alcohol.
+Basically, when you drink, your progress (losing body fat, building lean muscle) stops until your body clears the alcohol.

 That said, fat loss still comes down to creating a calorie deficit.
 Drinking only causes you to gain body fat if it's kicking you out of a calorie deficit (unless you're taking it to the extreme/alcoholism levels), and for most of us a sustainable nutrition protocol involves working some alcohol into our macros.

-To simplify the nutritional science of fat loss and muscle gain, it's extremely helpful to break this down into hierarchies of importance.
+To simplify the nutritional science of fat loss and building lean muscle, it's extremely helpful to break this down into hierarchies of importance.

 The closer to the bottom of the hierarchy something is, the less important it is to achieving your best body composition & specific goals.
 Similarly, if focusing on something lower in the hierarchy is causing you to disregard something higher on the hierarchy, you won't get the results you want - so prioritize these appropriately.